A THEMED EDITION!

 On everyone's radar, interest in her was growing.
 She is fast becoming one of the key figures to watch on the French music scene.

 Accompanied by Wart on tour, the young singer-songwriter from St-Nazaire made a discreet start on the live scene with a few concerts in 2022, before everything accelerated.
 The announcement of a sold-out Trianon last April paved the way for summer festivals and a tour of around 100 dates, including two Zeniths in 2024.
-Between concert dates, Zaho de Sagazan honors us with her presence at MaMA for a conversation about her musical universe and her dazzling success.
+Between two concert dates, Zaho de Sagazan honors us with her presence at MaMA for a conversation about her musical universe and her dazzling success.

 This round table will provide an opportunity to discuss these divisions and, why not, formulate a common vision for the future of the French concert.